adamhalama/phpc-mini-project/written-assignment/answer_doc.md

 - we already have a paralellised Numba kernel, so we can use that, its very fast with just 32 seconds for 100 floorplans.
 (25min for all)
 - if we parralelize this into few jobs, we can bring it down significantly.

+- So after using job arrays (first looking for idle cpus w/ `nodestat -F | grep "Idle"`) and then picking one that has a lot of nodes ready to be used, then checking how many cores does each have, setting the batch script accordingly and then just running it
+- we ran array of 10 jobs, the walltimes of them ranged from 2 minutes to `5:36.08`, which was the time for all the to be completed.

 # 12. Process all floorplans using one of your implementations (ideally a fast one) and answer the below questions.